CivicActions/ssp-toolkit/docs/controls/AC.md

 > Security control type: Inherited (Cloud Service Provider)

+#### CivicActions Responsibility

+This control is not applicable.
+The system does not provide wireless access points.

 #### Amazon Web Services (AWS) US-East/West control support

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: wireless access.